boun-d/roomly/spec.md

   - Download for offline access
   - Version tracking for updated documents

-This architecture leverages Supabase's PostgreSQL database and real-time capabilities to create a responsive, feature-rich application for both landlords and renters.
+This architecture leverages Supabase's PostgreSQL database and real-time capabilities to create a responsive, feature-rich application for both landlords and tenants.
 The UI focuses on intuitive navigation and clear presentation of information, while the backend ensures secure data handling and efficient communication between parties.